paulodrade/Frontend-Test/README.md

-# Starter pack for assessment
+# Test pack for assessment

 ## Description